Identity area

 Biographical history

 Arlidge also taught music at the Toronto College of Music and the Toronto Conservatory of Music, and in 1902, established his own school the Toronto Academy of Music, following controversy with Torrington and Edward Fisher regarding the Associated Board of the Royal Schools of Music (1899).
-Arlidge was also a composer, although most of his compositions are unpublished.
+Arlidge was also a composer, although most of his compositions remain unpublished.

 Archival history